Skip to main content

 • If you return your ballot by email or fax, it must be received by your county elections department by 8 p.m.
 Pacific Standard Time on Election Day.
 If you return the ballot by email, include the signed and dated declaration page, privacy sheet and ballot in the email as scanned or imaged attachments.

-To confirm that your ballot was received, go to MyVote, log in, and open the "ballot status" link.
+To confirm that your ballot was received, go to VoteWA, log in, and then click on the "Your Ballot & Voting Materials" tab.